stephenkostas/apostrophe-documentation/tutorials/core-concepts/other-content-tools/attachments.md

 # Attachments

 There are two types of content that you can display in Apostrophe: content that you created in the CMS, like Pieces; and content that you created outside of the CMS and uploaded to Apostrophe.
-The various types of content that you can create in Apostrophe are collectively known as ["Docs"](/tutorials/core-concepts/technical-overview.md), and content from outside of Apostrophe that you uploaded are called "Attachments".
+The various types of content that you can create in Apostrophe are collectively known as ["Docs"](/tutorials/core-concepts/technical-overview.md), and docs that have been uploaded to Apostrophe are called "Attachments".

 {% hint style='info' %}
 ### Attachments and Assets

-Depending on your familiarity with other CMS products, you may have seen "asset" used to describe what Apostrophe calls an "attachment".
 In Apostrophe, **Attachments** are any file that you upload into the CMS to use as content or provide a download. **Assets** are the CSS and JS stylesheets that you connect to Apostrophe through the file system.
 It will be important to recognize the difference as you continue through the Apostrophe tutorials and reference material.

 {% endhint %}